lifeanddeath/lifeanddeath.github.io/_posts/04-02-2017-Linux-Failure-to-Download.md

 ttf-mscorefonts-installer

 The download will be attempted again later, or you can try the download again now.
-Running this command requires an active Internet connection. </b> <p>
+Running this command requires an active Internet connection. </b> </pre><p>

 <p>So this certain  packet  actually stands for Microsoft's font files freely avaible from the Microsoft for you to use and download
 without sharing with any 3rd party or individual.Therefore, there is a probable connection problem that you must have had when you attempted to download it.</p>